lezette/learning-a11y/src/was/update-on-was-21-mar.md

 <div class="blog">

-  <p class="large-text">I finally finished my overview article on WCAG's Operable Principle!.</p>
+  <p class="big-text">I finally finished my overview article on WCAG's Operable Principle!.</p>

   <p>You can read the post
     <a href="/was/an-overview-of-the-operable-principle/">An Overview of the Operable Principle</a>.